MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Design checklist

 > [!div class="checklist"]
 > - **Cluster architecture:** Use a template-based deployment using Bicep, Terraform, or others.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
-Can be combined with GitOps.
+> - **Cluster architecture:** Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
+This is often performed using GitOps.
 > - **Workload architecture:** Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
 > - **Cluster architecture:** Enable diagnostics settings to ensure control plane or core API server interactions are logged.
 > - **Cluster and workload architectures:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to collect metrics, logs, and diagnostics to monitor the availability and performance of the cluster and workloads running on it.
-> - **Workload architecture:** The workload should be designed to emit telemetry that can be collected, which should also include livelyness and readiness statuses.
+> - **Workload architecture:** The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
-> - **Cluster and workload architectures:** Use KS engineering practices that target Kubernetes to identify application or platform reliability issues.
+> - **Cluster and workload architectures:** Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
 > - **Workload architecture:** Optimize your workload to operate and deploy efficiently in a container.
 > - **Cluster and workload architectures:** Enforce cluster and workload governance using Azure Policy.